Planning a Santorini boat tour, but not sure what to expect? You’ve come to the right place!

 To finish up, the boat will take you and everybody to one of the best spots for seeing the famous Santorini sunset.
 Food is included (but not drinks).

-Heading out in the morning might be the best if you want to make the most of your time.
+Regardless of how many days in Santorini you spend, heading out in the morning might be the best if you want to make the most of your time.

 This epic eight-hour Santorini caldera cruise allows you to fit in a lot into your day, leaving the evening free for you to make your own choices.